SoftwareAG/cumulocity-employee-proximity-check-widget/README.md

 *  **Supports breaches by the particular employee:** Based on widget UI input.

-## Owners

-Contact the owner for more information and feedback: *developer1@softwareag.com*

-Alternatively, create an issue in the **Issues** tab at the top of the window (see also the troubleshooting section below).

 ## Supported Product Versions

 Cumulocity 1006.11.0 onward (should also work for an older version of Cumulocity)